AudreyBurrell/Semester-to-do-list/README.md

 * Helped me with storing the dates and some manipulation with that
 * CSV reading and manipulation

+Things I need to do:
+Include a way for the user to add items to their to do list from the daily, weekly, and monthly pages.
+When the user removes an item from the daily, it removes from the main list (so it will disappear in weekly and monthly) Backend user authentication and storage

 ## Contact
 * **Portfolio:** AudreyBurrell.github.io
 * [**Linkedln**](www.linkedin.com/in/audrey-burrell-786479341)